sergioroubles/hospitalplanner-inf/README.md

 You can refer to `.github/workflows/terraform.yml`  to check the CICD.
 The standard adopted for git branches is the following:
 1. Deployments to `dev` branch will trigger CI actions to verify the pull request or push is correct.
 It will use terraform plan to do so.
 2. Deployments to `main` branch will trigger CI **and** CD actions, deploying both **dev** and **prod** environments into AWS.

+# Localstack
+Requirements:
+- Terraform
+- Docker
+- Localstack
+- terraform-local (can be installed with `pip install terraform-local`)